DecisionsDev/odm-docker-kubernetes/platform/minikube/README.md

 |----------------------|------------------------------------------------|----------------------------------|---------------------------|
 ```

-> Note: you can directly open the URl corresponding to a component in a new browser tab with the following command:
+> Note: you can directly open the URL corresponding to a component in a new browser tab with the following command:
 > ```
 > $ minikube service my-odm-release-odm-decisioncenter
 > ```